Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

 #### Verify the unit tests

-- Open the terminal and run the tests with the provided command.
 - From the terminal window, navigate to the root folder: `cd ./WrightBrothersApi/`, this is the folder that contains the `WrightBrothersApi.Tests` folder.

+- Run the unit tests by typing the following command in the terminal:

     ```sh
-    dotnet test WrightBrothersApi.Tests/WrightBrothersApi.Tests.csproj
+    dotnet test
     ```
 - Run existing unit tests with `dotnet test`